 If you're a Wordpress user, you could consider one of the many free ad management plugins available from their repository.
-However, those type of plugins can't be really considered an ad serving platform, but rather banner ad management software.
-Depending on your requirements and budget, they might do the job though.
+Those type of plugins can't be considered an ad serving platform.
+It's more like banner ad management software.
+Depending on your traffic and budget, they might suffice.

 |POSITIVE POINTS||NEGATIVE POINTS|